-For Clergy, the Bishop requires that prior to beginning a compensated ministry within the Diocese of Pittsburgh, a Letter of Agreement, specifying Terms of Call and Compensation, has been signed by the Clergy Person, the Senior Warden or other officer of the Parish or employing Organization, and the Bishop.
+For Clergy, the Bishop requires that, prior to beginning a compensated ministry within the Diocese of Pittsburgh, a Letter of Agreement has been signed by the Clergy Person, the Senior Warden or other officer of the Parish or employing Organization, and the Bishop.
 An original, signed copy of the Letter of Agreement is to be maintained in the files of the Diocesan Office.
-Terms of compensation within the Letter of Agreement are to be reviewed annually, and the entire Letter of Agreement should be reviewed and updated periodically.
-See APPENDIX F for a recommended Letter of Agreement template.